 4. Minimizes Cooking Pollution

 An air fryer is healthy to use because it guarantees the utmost safety.
-The cooking chamber is confined, and thus the chance of injury or fire is minimal.
+The cooking chamber is confined, and thus, the chance of injury or fire is minimal.
 Deep frying entails heating temperatures at around 350 degrees when frying food.

-Considering that deep fryers are not covered, the boiling oil is dangerous, and the chances of spillage are higher.
+Since deep fryers are not covered, the boiling oil is dangerous, and the chances of spillage are higher.
 Also, the probability of causing a fire using an air fryer is minimal compared to a deep fryer or a pan.

-- Some models have intelligent features
+- Some models have multi-cook functions.

 The Disadvantages Of Air Frying